MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

     - *Reduced management overhead.* It's a fully managed solution that handles scaling, health checks, and load balancing.
     - *.NET support.* It supports the version of .NET that the application is written in.
     - *Containerization capability.* The web app can converge on the cloud without containerizing, but the application platform also supports containerization without changing Azure services.
-    - *Autoscaling.* The web app can automatically scale in and out based on user traffic and configuration settings.
+    - *Automatic scaling.* The web app can automatically scale in and out based on user traffic and configuration settings.
 The platform also supports scaling up or down to accommodate different hosting requirements.

 - *Identity management:* Use [Microsoft Entra ID](/entra/fundamentals/whatis) as your identity and access management solution.
 Relecloud chose Microsoft Entra ID for the following reasons: